aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Bring your own JSON serializer

 You can extend the default JSON serializer by passing a custom serializer function to the `Logger` constructor, using the `jsonReplacerFn` option.
-This is useful when you need to serialize custom objects or when you want to customize the serialization of specific values.
+This is useful when you want to customize the serialization of specific values.

 === "unserializableValues.ts"